Matrixxx17/MajorProject/README.md

-# 🚀 Codexter - AI Code Assistant
+# 🚀 Codexter - AI based code testing and refactoring tool

 An intelligent Chrome extension for AI-powered code testing and refactoring.
 Built with Plasmo, React, and TypeScript.